Psoriasis

 Inverse Psoriasis (Intertriginous Psoriasis or Flexural Psoriasis)

-• Mainly affects parts of the body that “flex” or fold (e.g. Armpits, groin, under the breasts, around the genitals, between the buttocks).
+• Affects body parts that “flex” or fold (e.g., armpits, groin, under the breasts, around the genitals, between the buttocks).

 • Can be difficult to detect due to location of presentation.